-Pediatric Emergency Medicine Salary Report
+Pediatric Emergency Medicine physician Salary Report

-As of May 11, 2025, a Pediatric Emergency Medicine earns approximately $375,000 per year ($31,250 monthly).
+As of July 4, 2025, a Pediatric Emergency Medicine physician earns approximately $375,000 per year ($31,250 monthly).
 Based on an average 37-hour work week, this translates to about $206 per hour.

 Salary Range and Market Analysis

-Based on 8 verified salary submissions, total compensation for Pediatric Emergency Medicine ranges from $360,000 to $445,000, with top performers (90th percentile) earning up to $460,000 annually.
-The median salary for this subspecialty is below the general Emergency Medicine average.
+Based on 8 verified salary submissions, total compensation for Pediatric Emergency Medicine physician ranges from $360,000 to $445,000, with top performers (90th percentile) earning up to $460,000 annually.
+The median salary for this subspecialty is below the general Emergency Medicine physician average.

 Career Growth and Subspecialty Trends

-Entry-level Pediatric Emergency Medicine positions start at $363,750, while those with more than 10 years of experience earn a typical salary of $423,750 – a 16% increase.
+Entry-level Pediatric Emergency Medicine physician positions start at $363,750, while those with more than 10 years of experience earn a typical salary of $423,750 – a 16% increase.

 Practice Settings and Employers